-Governor Inslee has announced the economic reopening of Washington state effective today, June 30.
+On June 30, Governor Inslee announced the economic reopening of Washington state.
 As most businesses return to pre-pandemic capacity and operations, each nonprofit organization will need to make decisions about how to reopen and what if any restrictions to keep in place to ensure safety for employees, clients, and customers.
 Reopening does not mean that employers no longer have responsibility for following state safety guidelines related to COVID-19.
 The Washington State Department of Labor & Industries has issued excellent updated summary guidance in its L&I Requirements and Guidance for Preventing COVID-19.
-Here are a few highlights that pertain […]
+Here are a few highlights that pertain to many […]

 Welcome to your June 2021 Connector – the Washington Nonprofits monthly e-newsletter.
 In this edition: Adventures in Compensation Learning Log – The Ethical Rainmaker Podcast Nonprofit Slack Community Nonprofit FAQ: E-Filing IRS Form 990 Communicating with Pronouns and more!
 Click HERE to read the full June 2021 Connector.

 Online giving advances equity and diversity In Washington, GiveBIG now reaches donors across the state, with nearly a third of the donors and 25% of the participating nonprofits outside King County.
 This year GiveBIG raised $17.6 million in online donations, DAF/IRA donations, nonprofits’ matching funds, sponsorships, in-kind media contributions, and employer matching gifts.
 Nearly 72,000 donations were made to 1,644 nonprofits in Washington.
 The jump to virtual events and online giving during COVID will yield long-term fundraising benefits.
 Online giving promotes equitable access to funding and reaches more diverse donors.
 Online giving and peer-to-peer fundraising are a boon to rural […]